kanishka-linux/reminiscence/README.md

         curl -d username=mypy -d password=foobarbaz http://127.0.0.1:8000/restapi/login/

         Token obtained with above request needs to be passed to every subsequent request header.
-We'll call the token as **AUTHTOKEN**.
+        We'll call the token as AUTHTOKEN for rest of the examples.

 2. Add url to Reminiscence instance in a specific directory (POST) `/restapi/add-url/`